DEEPAK2200233/mdp-representation/README.md

 The action space consists of the set of possible actions that a vehicle can take when encountering a blocked road.
 These actions involve choosing an alternative route or proceeding along the current path.

-    Action variables: A = {A_1, A_2, ..., A_n}, where A_i represents an action, such as "Take Alternate Route 1" or "Proceed on Current Route."

 ### Sample Action

 A sample action could be: A = {Take Alternate Route}